Code-Institute-Submissions/ms2-olespanish-game/TESTING.md

 Other minor issues include the background color of the buttons that is supposed to be semi-transparent or the time and moves counter in the game page that are not properly centered.
 ![Internet Explorer bug](readme-files/ie-bug1.png)

-The website renders properly on IE but when you click on play, you can see an empty grid with no cards making the game unplayable on this browser.
+The website renders properly on IE but when you click on play, you can see an empty grid with no cards, making the game unplayable on this browser.
 ![Internet Explorer bug](readme-files/ie-bug2.png)

 ---